 1. The Chambre de Bonne

-Sorry to say but Emily’s Parisian apartment is not, as portrayed, a Chambre de bonne (maid’s room) which were initially intended as the bedroom for one of the family’s domestics and are characterized by tight proportions.
+Sorry to say but Emily’s Parisian apartment is not, as portrayed, a Chambre de bonne (maid’s room) which was initially intended as the bedroom for one of the family’s domestics and is characterized by tight proportions.
 A Chambre de bonne is a type of French apartment consisting of a single room in a middle-class house or apartment building.
 It is generally found on the top floor and only accessible by a staircase, sometimes a separate “service staircase”.
 The rooms usually have a surface area of around 6–12 square meters (65 to 130 sq ft), which is sometimes accentuated by being in a garret.
 They tend to offer minimal facilities: toilets are usually shared with the neighboring rooms, and located on the landing.

 Emily’s Parisian apartment seems to be a nice 40 square meters flat, with a separate bedroom and living space.
 Located in the chic neighborhood a stone’s throw from the Panthéon, this type of flat in Paris can cost at least 1,700 euros per month.
 By the way, Parisian buildings are very old and it’s very rare to have a lift built in those buildings.